-We saw the Enola Gay at the air and Space Museum in Virginia – the plane that was involved in one of (if not THE) the most important single decisions of the 20th century (source, source).
+It is one of (if not THE) the most important single decisions of the 20th century (source, source).
 The short term and long term impact of the use of the atomic bomb have been debated since August of 1945.
-In our next class, we will be discussing and debating the use of atomic weapons to end to the Pacific War in World War II.
-To prepare, use the following material online and any other reliable information you discover to develop an option on the use of atomic weapons on Hiroshima and Nagasaki in 1945.
+On Friday, we will be discussing and debating the use of atomic weapons to end to the Pacific War in World War II.
+To prepare for our combination class, use the following material online and any other reliable information you discover to develop an option on the use of atomic weapons on Hiroshima and Nagasaki in 1945.

-THE BASIC FACTS – use your “You Decide” handout and the video below to get an overview of the event.
+GET THE BASIC FACTS – Use your “You Decide” handout and the video below to get an overview of the event.
 You can also consult The Bombing of Hiroshima and Nagasaki from the History Channel.
 You should all know the basics facts behind the event.

-As you examine the flow of the war in Europa and the Pacific, you surely will wonder … Who were the men and women that served in Europe and the Pacific?
+As we examine the flow of the war in Europe and the Pacific, you surely will wonder … Who were the men and women that served in Europe and the Pacific?
 Please read and interact with the American Troops in WWII.
-This reading will give you an idea bout the makeup of the men and women that served in the American military during the war.
+This reading will give you an idea about the makeup of the men and women that served in the American military during the war.

 I can explain the major turning points of the war and contrast military campaigns in the European and Pacific theaters.